 Revenues.
-We generated revenues of \$84,208 for the year ended December 31, 2004, as compared to \$172,999 for the year ended December 31, 2003.
-The decrease in revenues from 2005 to 2004 was primarily due to the fact that we were losing clients that wish to file their document on EDGAR in HTML format.
+We generated revenues of \$84,208 for the year ended December 31, 2004.
+Our revenues have decreased for the last two fiscal years primarily due to the fact that we were losing clients that wish to file their document on EDGAR in HTML format.
 Prior to 2006, we EDGARized most of our clients' documents in ASCII which we believe is an inferior format to HTML.
 The decrease in revenues was also attributable to credit tightening measures that we enacted in 2004 and caused us to refuse work from certain clients due to their inability to pay us in a timely manner.
-We were not able to collect a significant portion of those revenues from 2003, which is evidenced by the bad debt of \$65,062 in 2005.
-Our other income for the year ended December 31, 2003, included a significant gain of \$120,000, which was due to our ownership of shares of common stock of one of our clients that we received previously for services.
+We were not able to collect a significant portion of those revenues from 2003, which is evidenced by the bad debt of \$65,062 in 2004.